 It is recommended that you mount / onto MDISK 0100.
 You do not need 10016 cylinders allocated to the zHCP, but you do need enough for small Linux operating system.
 The zHCP is connected to NICDEF 0800 which uses VSW2, a layer 2 VSWITCH.
 The zHCP can only use one network (in our development environment, VSWITCH VSW2).
 This network must be specified in the directory entry and not in a profile.
-The zHCP has B, C, D, and G privileges.
-It needs class B privilege to use the FLASHCOPY command (if permitted), class C privilege to use the SEND command, and class D privilege to use the PURGE command.
+The zHCP has A, B, C, D, and G privileges.
+It needs class A privilege to use the FORCE command, class B privilege to use the FLASHCOPY command (if permitted), class C privilege to use the SEND command, and class D privilege to use the PURGE command.